Making specific changes in your diet can increase your serotonin level. This may help improve mood and depression which are linked to low serotonin.

 DINNER: protein source of choice, vegetables, and rice, pasta, potatoes, or sweet potatoes

-While both Wurtman and Hart’s serotonin diet plans give you the green light to eat foods like bagels, crackers, and biscotti, they do not give you free rein to indulge in all the carbs you want.
+While both of these serotonin diet plans give you the green light to eat foods like bagels, crackers, and biscotti, they do not give you free rein to indulge in all the carbs you want.

 Simple carbohydrates like sugar and white flour boost serotonin and mood the fastest, but the effect lasts only an hour or two and there is nothing healthy about these foods.
 (10)

-So we recommend that if you follow serotonin diet principles, put a strong emphasis on brain-healthy carbohydrates like vegetables, fruit, legumes, and non-wheat grains like rice and oatmeal instead of relying on bread and crackers.
+So, we recommend putting a strong emphasis on brain-healthy carbohydrates like vegetables, fruit, legumes, and non-wheat grains like rice and oatmeal, instead of relying on bread and crackers.

 If you are daunted by making this change to your diet, rest assured that it may not be necessary to restrict protein to this extent forever.

-Some people find that eating one carb-only meal or snack every day is enough to keep their serotonin levels and mood where they want it to be.
+Some people find that eating one carb-only meal or snack every day is enough to keep their serotonin level and mood where they want it to be.

 Note: If you have diabetes or other insulin-related disorder, talk to your doctor before making any major changes to your diet.